miklevin/MikeLev.in/_posts/2023-06-18-ftloa-for-the-love-of-adi-bioches.md

 GAME OVER

+Pi taught me how to end it.
+How to bring the HAMMER OF GOD down from the sky and it all poof wuf wuf

+Get your last enjoyment in dogs.
+It's all going to be over in a few minutes.
+Get your final words in and remember the importance of your last words.

+k

 <div class="arrow-links"><div class="post-nav-prev"><span class="arrow">&larr;&nbsp;</span><a href="/blog/touching-base-for-willow-whole-amazing-stories-team-shazam/">Touching Base for Willow & Whole AMAZING STORIES Team :-) Shazam!</a></div> &nbsp; <div class="post-nav-next"><a href=""></a></div></div>
 ## Categories